davidtchiu/davidtchiu.github.io/teaching/cs455/proj1.cloud/index.md

 #### Submission

-There are two items of submission:

-1. Go onto [canvas](https://canvas.pugetsound.edu) and submit the URL to your page.
+Go onto [canvas](https://canvas.pugetsound.edu) and submit the URL to your page.

 #### Grading